heptarch/heptarch.github.io/drafts/rbl2.md

 <div style="text-align: right">— Paul Graham</div>
 <br>

-Live in the future, figure out what's missing, and leave the rest to the development team.
+Live in the future, find what's missing, and leave the rest to the development team.
 <br>